RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 __Important notes about returning codes on posthooking__

 If the function you are posthooking has a returning code, that value is available on the posthook function as `${1}`.
 The return done on the posthook function will be the final return value for the function overriding the original one.
-So **if you are posthooking a function with return codes you must do mandatorily a return statement on the posthook function**.
+So **if you are posthooking a function with return codes you must have a mandatory return statement on the posthook function**.

 ___